goingnowhere/composting-toilet-scaffolding/README.md

 ## Design Tools

 The files contained in this repository primarily deal with the design of the structure.
-They consist of a set of python files in directory /src/python scriptswith extension ".py".
+They consist of a set of python files which can be identified by the extension .py.
 There two sorts of python files:

 - **Macro files** - These are files that are used to generate 3d models in the open source software [FreeCAD](https://www.freecad.org/).
 To use FreeCAD to generate the models use the Freecad menu Macro > Macros to navigate to the file you wish to use.
 The FreeCAD version used for this project is 0.21.2.
+NOTE you may need to use the menu View > Standard views > Fit all to make the structure or fitting appear in FreeCADs view pane.
 Currently the following Macro files have been created:

+    - In directory /src/python/structure_macros
+        - structure_test.py which draws the all structures ensuring that they fit together correctly
+        = STRUCTURE_NAME.py that draws the individualstructure corresponding to the structure name.
+    - In directory /src/python/fittings_macros
-    - XXX_simple.py - Draws a fiting or structure of type XXX.
+        - XXX_simple.py - Draws a fitting of type XXX.
-    - XXX_test.py - Tests all the use of the XXX fitting or structure in the
+        - XXX_test.py - Tests all the use of the XXX fitting in various rotations connecting to pipes and/or panels.
-    - context of other components.

-- **Support Files** - These define the key parameters, fittings and structure classes used to build composting toilet models:
+- **Definition Files** - These define the key parameters, fittings and structure classes used to build composting toilet models.
+They are contained in the directory
+/src/python:

     - parameters.py - contains key parameters upon which the design is based.
     For example seat_height_from_ground specifies the height in millimeters that the toilet seat needs to above the ground.
     - fittings.py - contains classes used to create scaffolding fittings.
+For example the Four Way Cross joint.
-    - structures.py contains the class to generate different structures taht are combined to create a composting toilet for eaxmple the modular Side Panel
+    - structures.py contains the class to generate different structures that are combined to create a composting toilet.
+For eaxmple the modular Side Panel

 ## Appendix: Scafolding Joint Components